 If he drives a dump truck, his profit is 30 – 2 =28

-If he teaches the course like game theory in Yale University, his profit is only 30 – 20 =10.
+If he teaches the course like game theory in Yale University

 In the class, he has to tolerate the naughty students, and prepare the class everyday.
 It is too horrible and so much pain and suffering for him.
 Apparently, 28 > 10, the comparative advantage for A is choosing driving dump truck.